Vulto/NoFront/README.md

 ## Features

-- Supports multiple gaming consoles: Nintendo, Super Nintendo, and Nintendo 64.
+- Supports multiple consoles.
-- Displays a menu of available ROMs for the selected console.
+- Display a menu of available ROMs for the selected console.
 - Allows navigation through the ROM list using arrow keys or a gamepad (D-pad).
-- Launches selected ROMs using the Mednafen emulator.
+- Launches selected ROMs using emulators.

-## Big thanks to Alexey Kuterpov (Tsoding) for develop Nobuild header
+### Thanks to Alexey Kuterpov (Tsoding) for develop Nobuild header
  Alexey Kutepov <reximkut@gmail.com>
  http://github.com/tsoding/nobuild